Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Holly from Richardson, TX

 For extra convenience, I often have instant oatmeal.
 However I don't care for the added salt and sugar so I just take a sieve and sift it out.
-It still tastes great and I get the nutrition without the additives.

 When making a single serving of oatmeal, put the oatmeal (not the packet kind - too expensive!) into the bowl, then pour boiling water in, and stir.
 No boil-overs!
 By Linda